abinit/abitutorials/abitutorials/elastic/README.md

     abiopen.py flow_elastic/w0/outdata/out_DDB

 to open the DDB file.
-Then start to follow the examples given in the HTML page and try to reproduce them.
+Then follow the examples given in the HTML page and try to reproduce them.